sourcenetwork/defradb/client/secondary_indexes.md

-# Secondary Indexing in DefraDB
+# Secondary indexing in DefraDB

 DefraDB provides a powerful and flexible secondary indexing system that enables efficient document lookups and queries.
 This document explains the architecture, implementation details, and usage patterns of the indexing system.